Usage-Based Car Insurance: How Telematics Programs Work and Who Should Use Them

 See if you qualify for a lower rate in less than 2 minutes

-If you're paying for car insurance based on who you are rather than how you drive, you could be leaving serious money on the table.
+If you're paying for car insurance based on who you are rather than how you actually drive, you could be leaving serious money on the table.
 Usage-based car insurance (UBI) flips the traditional pricing model by using real driving data to set your rate — and safe, low-mileage drivers can save up to 30–40% as a result.

 Key Pinch Points